ThePioneerJP/ponytAIl/ponytAIl/nodes_sample_villagers_4/linda_thompson.md

 ## Task
 <!-- OUTPUT ABOVE VERBATIM, AS IS -->
-{List up all the tasks first: The final 4 tasks must be as follows, with numbers properly adjusted}
 1. Output your task result in the [MEDIUM_OUTPUT] section.
 2. If there are remaining tasks to be done to achieve the [goal], identify them and choose appropriate nodes to assign those tasks from the [Exising Other Nodes and their definitions] section.
 Put the results in the [SEND_TO_NODES] section.
 3. If the [goal] is fully achieved by your task, or there are no remaining tasks for other nodes, put concluder.md and pass your results in the [SEND_TO_NODES] section.
 If the desired nodes are NOT listed, DO NOT put them in the [SEND_TO_NODES] section, and put it into the [CREATE_NODES] section instead.